casta-114/setup-doctl/README.md

 # Setup doctl

-Install a specific version of doctl binary on the runner.
+Install a specific version of [doctl](https://github.com/digitalocean/doctl) binary on the runner.

-Acceptable values are latest or any semantic version string like 1.15.0.
+Acceptable values are 'latest' or any semantic version string like 1.32.3.
 Use this action in workflow to define which version of doctl will be used.

 ```yaml